Skip to content

 1. Dust Ejection

 High-quality angle grinders frequently use a dust ejection (or dust ejection system) to stop flying dust and debris from entering the electric motor through the cooling fan.
-This device ejects all tiny particles from the housing of the grinder.
+This device ejects all tiny particles from the grinder's housing.

 2. Protection From Overload